jamesspearsv/writrmd/README.md

 pn docker:run
 ```

-You can build build the image from source if you have cloned the repo to you machine
+You can build the image from source if you have cloned the repo to you machine

 ```bash
 pn docker:build